 Why D had decided to construct a yurt I never quite fathomed but it was a typical D project.
 D had a good degree in biology but had decided instead of becoming a biologist, to smoke dope and indulge in moderately crazy projects.
 The projects were financed by the collective’s dope dealing activities.
 The collective consisted of those who lived in number 24, where D was at home, a rotating group of about twelve and various friends and acquaintances, of which I was one, bringing the total to somewhere around thirty.
 Many members of the collective were musicians.
 One member of the collective would buy dope in wholesale quantities and then others would distribute it at low profit margins to a relatively large network throughout the city.
 The professional dealers didn’t like us because we seriously undercut their prices but we had the protection of the big guys, who found our ‘socialist’ dealing somehow charming.
 I was a distributer, my only profit being my own not inconsiderable consumption.
 I got to smoke for free and my ‘customers’ enjoyed low priced dope.
 Everybody was happy.
 The central profits were used to finance projects like the yurt or the collective’s long wheel based Land Rover.

-In the evenings members of the collective would come together in the large ground flour living room in number 24, get totally wasted and then indulge in long musical jam sessions, playing blues, folk, rock and often long open-ended snake dance instrumental jams.
+In the evenings members of the collective would come together in the large ground floor living room in number 24, get totally wasted and then indulge in long musical jam sessions, playing blues, folk, rock and often long open-ended snake dance instrumental jams.
 K & C were a couple who were both excellent guitarists who also sang and C, an American medical student, who had a beautiful voice like Joanie Mitchell also played flute.
 A, who had a degree in philosophy but who had gone off the rails and now ran a whole food shop, played saxophone and clarinet.
-Both B and JC were professional base players and were also excellent guitarists.
+Both B and JC were professional base players and also excellent guitarists.
 B had a double music degree in classical guitar and composition.
 I played blues harp and jaw harp and almost everyone played percussion.
 Those sessions often ran for hours.
 There was also a formal house band built around K & C, which would occasionally play public gigs.

 Various members of the collective, including me, were involved in constructing the wooden frame of the yurt and N, who worked as a theatre company seamstress sewed the roof and wall coverings out of lorry tarpaulins on an industrial sewing machine.
 We road tested the yurt on a very stoned, long weekend in Mid Wales in autumn during the magic mushroom season.
 It proved to be very reliable.

 In 1979 we decided to take yurt, house band and whoever wanted to come to the summer solstice free festival at Stonehenge.
-We loaded the yurt onto the Land Rover together with a lot of serious camping equipment, saws, axes, cooking pots etc. and set off for the full tens days of sex and drugs and rock’n’roll on Salisbury Plain.
+We loaded the yurt onto the Land Rover together with a lot of serious camping equipment, saws, axes, cooking pots etc. and set off for the full tens days of sex and drugs and rock’n’roll on Salisbury Plane.
 All together we were about thirty people, the yurt was big enough to sleep up to twenty and several people, myself included, took their own tents.